 To attain a proper match of the CDL values per clip you have to make sure that the Reel Names of the clips and the Reel Names in the Silverstack EDL match.

-In the Project Settings go to “Master Project Settings” and inside of that to “Conform Options”.
+In the Project Settings go to “General Options” and inside of that to “Conform Options”.
 Make sure to check “Assist using reel names from the:” checkbox:

 Based on your clip types as well as path structure and clip file names the settings that match your workflow could differ.

 Selecting “Embedding in Source clip file” as an option should work for QT ProRes and ARRIRAW workflows.

 Search the DaVinci Resolve manual for “extraction pattern operators” to learn how to use extraction patterns to pull reel names from your media paths.

 Please be aware that the ColorTrace matching wizard will also give you the opportunity to “Ignore Reel Names” (see also Fig. 9) .